 Most studies are now showing that those with Hallux Valgus primary goal is to encourage plantar flexion of the first ray.
 By encouraging plantar flexion of the first ray we’re able to decompress the first metatarsal phalangeal joint enhance windlass function and see better motion within the first MPJ.
 We will see less compression with the first MPJ and less pain from Hallux Valgus.

-In order to make an Orthotic device that’s going to best accomplish these goals, we want a device which is going to decrease eversion of the calcaneus and then allow the first ray to plantarflex.
-So as far as the Orthotics goes, we’re going to go with a device with a relatively deep heel cup so that we can use this orthosis to apply force to the medial aspect of the heel in order to put a super natori torque across the subtalar joint axis.
+In order to make an Orthotic device that’s going to best accomplish these goals, we want a device that is going to decrease eversion of the calcaneus and then allow the first ray to plantarflex.
+So as far as the Orthotics go, we’re going to go with a device with a relatively deep heel cup so that we can use this orthosis to apply force to the medial aspect of the heel in order to put a super natori torque across the subtalar joint axis.

 Within the heel cup, we incorporate a medial heel skive (which is a medial wedge added into the heel cup of the orthosis itself).
 In the arch of the orthosis, we would do a minimum cast fill so that it would conform very tightly to the arch of the foot.
 It is important to invert the orthosis by a few degrees in order to further raise the arch.